The woman behind Sabona

 The article is written by Nina Ferlic.

 Nina works as a Lead Client Manager & CSR Officer in Admincontrol.
 She serves as our steering compass when it comes to Corporate Social Responsibility.
 Nina has personally been working closely with Sabona for years and spent three months in Zimbabwe in 2015 visiting the Sabona Projects.
-In March this year she traveled back to visit the Sabona family.
+In March 2020 she travelled back to visit the Sabona family.